rize-network/app-studio-web/docs/adk-components.md

 ## Overview

-The ADK Agent Components are a collection of React components designed to work seamlessly with ADK agents, following the same patterns and protocols used in the original adk-web Angular application.
-These components provide a complete interface for agent interaction, session management, and more.
+The ADK Agent Components are a collection of React components designed to work seamlessly with ADK agents.
+These components are self-contained, handling their own state and API communications, providing a complete interface for agent interaction, session management, and more.

 ## Components

 ### 1. AgentChat Component

-**Location**: `src/components/AgentChat/`
+**Location**: `src/components/adk/AgentChat/`

 A comprehensive chat interface for interacting with ADK agents.

 #### Key Features:
 - ✅ Real-time messaging via Server-Sent Events (SSE)
 - ✅ File upload support (images, videos, audio, documents)
+- ✅ Audio recording with live waveform visualization
 - ✅ Function call visualization and execution
 - ✅ Code execution and result display
 - ✅ Agent thought process visualization